TLDR

 Leadership executives who, in the past, travelled extensively, worked long hours, and often missed family occasions and milestones are rethinking their roles.
 During the pandemic lock-down, they finally got an opportunity to experience what they had missed in the past and as a result, their priorities have shifted too.

 Usually, when employee turnover is high, it suggests a strong economy.
-Interestingly, the economy is weak, yet employers are noticing labour shortages.
+Interestingly, if the economy is weak, yet employers are noticing labour shortages.

 Employers should not wait for their labour shortages to become chronic before they react.
 A strong effort to impact current culture, develop management soft skills, and increase communication can make a difference.
 In addition, placing priority on succession planning and an aggressive employee retention strategy.